CaiodeJesus/CaiodeJesus.github.io/_pages/pylibela.md

 ---
 permalink: /pyLiBELa/
 title: "pyLiBELa"
-excerpt: "My current undergraduate reaserch program, the adaptation of the LiBELa software to python."
+excerpt: "My current undergraduate research program, the adaptation of the LiBELa software to python."
 toc: true
 ---